MakeSchool-Tutorials/Tutorial-Template/P00-Getting-Started/content.md

 ## Tables

-We will _soon_ supoprt markdown tables!
+We also support markdown tables!

 | This is a header    | This is another header |
 |:--------------------|:-----------------------|